dgibson/kata-vfio-tools/podman.md

 # Introduction

-This document describes the steps required to use Kata guest agent hook for rebinding the SRIOV device to VFIO using podman
+This document describes the steps required to use Kata guest agent for rebinding the SRIOV device to VFIO using podman

 ## Assumptions